History of Surfest

 The Burton Automotive Pro and the crowdfunded Speaking in Colour Womens Pro attract over 300 professional surfers from countries including Australia, the United States, Hawaii, Brazil, Japan, South Africa, Tahiti, New Zealand, France and western Europe.

 But it’s not just all about pro-surfers.
 What separates Surfest from many other professional surfing events is the emphasis placed upon community and grass roots surfing competition.
 In the past few years, Surfest has stretched its wings to run events in all three local government areas that cover the Hunter coastline – Newcastle, Port Stephens and Lake Macquarie.

 The Team Challenge attracts around 100 surfers from the state’s most competitive board clubs in NSW.

-The Wandiyali ATSI Indigenous Classic 2022 will offer a large prize purse for Indigenous surfers.
+The Indigenous Classic 2023 offers a large prize purse for Indigenous surfers.
 Aboriginal surfers from as far away as Western Australia will travel to Merewether to renew friendships and surfing rivalries.
-Indigenous surfers have always been welcome at Surfest and Wandiyali’s commitment through the provision of an attractive purse cements a connection stretching back two decades.
+Indigenous surfers have always been welcome at Surfest and sponsor commitment to the provision of an attractive purse cements a connection stretching back two decades.